Which insurance companies offer replacement cost car insurance, and is this add-on worth the cost?

 This payout would not be enough to cover the purchase price of a new Suburban.

 If you know ahead of time you will want another new model, you might want to speak to your provider or insurance agent about adding this coverage.
-Bear in mind, the above example is based on estimated depreciation rates.
+Bear in mind, the above example is based on estimated rates of depreciated value.
 It's impossible to predict the cash payout an insurance company will furnish in the event of a total loss payout.

 Gap insurance and new vehicle replacement are common coverage options for new vehicles.
 Each helps to cover the difference between the actual cash value — including depreciation — of your vehicle and its original value.

 Gap insurance offers no help finding a new vehicle: it only covers the difference between a car loan or lease contract and a claims payout.
 It protects drivers from owing money on a car loan after totaling their vehicle.
 Gap insurance is more readily available than new car replacement insurance.
 Although State Farm, Progressive, Esurance and USAA do not offer car replacement insurance, they do sell gap insurance.